If you typed "best fake id website" into Google today, you probably realized something quickly: The internet is a minefield.

 We are not in the business of selling data.

 Purge: 30 days after your card ships, our system performs a "Hard Delete."
 Your photos, address, and name are wiped from our servers forever.
-Even if the FBI kicked down our door 31 days later, they would find nothing but empty hard drives.
-The FBI Internet Crime Complaint Center consistently ranks non-delivery fraud among the top reported online crimes.
+The FBI Internet Crime Complaint Center consistently ranks non-delivery fraud among the top reported online crimes - we take your privacy seriously so you never have to worry about your data ending up in the wrong hands.

 The fake ID industry is dirty.
 It is full of traps.